Fairfield Properties Ballpark

 Game (Initial Visit)

 The Ducks were in control throughout the contest as Bobby Johnson had a dominant pitching performance.
-He only gave up three hits in six shutout innings, to go along with six strikeouts.
+He only gave up three hits in six shutout innings.
 Three of Long Island’s runs came from sacrifice fly balls.